|

 script ends with an error, the error message is returned to the

 caller in a DBus error message.
-Any DBus errors that happen while
+By default, the error name is

-sending these messages back to the caller are silently ignored.
-If the
+that happen while sending these messages back to the caller are silently

-caller specified the no_reply flag in the method_call as
+ignored.
+If the caller specified the no_reply flag in the

 The script code recognizes an additional -async option